A titan of modern Turkish music.” – The New York Times

 Could you inform us about your recent activities regarding performing Saygun’s works?

 There are really important events on the calendar this year.
 In May I performed Saygun’s 1st Piano Concerto with Rengim Gökmen conducting the Macedonian Symphony Orchestra in Skopje.
 On 6 June, again with Rengim Gökmen conducting, we will perform the 1st concerto in Wiener Konzerthaus with the Vienna Symphony Orchestra.
-In the United States, I will play Saygun’s 12 Preludes, Sonatina and Etudes at Gina Bachauer and Golandsky Institute International Piano Festivals as well as in my recital at the Chicago Cultural Centre.
 I will play Saygun’s 1st Piano Concerto with the Royal Philharmonic also; Gürer Aykal will conduct the orchestra.
 Of course Saygun is a constant part of my Turkey programme.
 Actually not only for the occasion of his centenary: I have played Saygun’s concertos in 21 countries.
 I have performed in 56 countries so far and in all my concerts I have always played Saygun’s works.

 How were the reactions to these concerts?